osaka-lol/Best-Bookmarklet-Menus/README.md

 # Credits:

-Et exploits were made by etxnight
+The Et exploits were made by etxnight.

 Ratinchat's menu was made by ratinchat.